Integralist/integralist.co.uk/content/posts/architecture-interview.md

 For me, that type of whiteboarding session is a problem.
 Whiteboard interviews of _that_ nature, the ones that have you jumping through hoops to perform some kind of mathematical trickery are at best useless, and at worst very stressful.
 They're also likely to result in a candidate leaving unenthused and saying bad things about the company and its interview process on social media.

 You should not be having whiteboard interviews consisting of questions of that kind.
-Where as architecture interviews are (in my experience any way) about more about discussing 'high-level' concepts, and demonstrating 'practical' problem solving skills which are applicable at many different levels of experience, and useful in many different situations.
+Whereas architecture interviews are (in my experience any way) about more about discussing 'high-level' concepts, and demonstrating 'practical' problem solving skills which are applicable at many different levels of experience, and useful in many different situations.

 If structured (and presented) correctly by the interviewer, a whiteboard interview (such as an architecture interview) can actually be fun for both the candidate and the interviewer, and be an enlightening experience rather than a stressful one.